tytydraco/yessleep/out/I_found_a_set_of_blank_cassette_tapes_at_the_junk_store_And_someone_died_trying_to_find_what_they_led_to.md

 —

-We'd been trudging through the marsh, navigating the fog with just a single flashlight, for what must have been another twenty minutes or so, when my Jess and Mike's banter began to wear on me.
+We'd been trudging through the marsh, navigating the fog with just a single flashlight, for what must have been another twenty minutes or so, when Jess and Mike's banter began to wear on me.

 "You know, with the election coming up in just a few days, I really wish I could vote."
 Jess said to Mike.

 "Why?"
-He asked."
+He asked.

-'Cause then I could help change the world."
+"'Cause then I could help change the world."

 "That's not how it works.
 You'd vote for Clinton in an already blue state, so it would basically mean nothing."